aldevv/katac/README.md

 - make

 # Usage
-## options
-katac requires 2 things to work, a katas directory, and a days directory, you should run all commands in the parent folder of these 2, otherwise you must provide the respective paths with the --katas-dir and --days-dir options

 ## create a kata
 1. create a folder named `katas`
 2. add the name for a kata you want to create